 Better Battery Technology.

-[The chart to the right is no longer current & being updated.]
+[The chart to the right is no longer current & will be updated.]
 If it’s good enough for aircraft, it will work for light-, medium- and heavy-duty land and sea vehicles.
 It will also work for stationary applications, including providing intermittent renewable-source electricity on demand for smart micro-grids and giant grids, wind and solar farms, residential and commercial rooftop (and canopy) solar, and charging the world’s vehicles at night with energy stored during the day.

 Technical performance is valuable; it takes long cycle life, safety, abundant materials, and low cost to make it revolutionary.
 Here is how our battery technology stacks up: